 Wrong, all wrong.
 The design she had envisioned and sketched out... nothing like this.
 Terrible, so far away from what she had imagined.
 The stitching was fine, lines were precise, but the glow she had dreamt of the night before, that had inspired the creation of the piece in front of her – that was all gone, whisked away on the wind of her consciousness and forever lost to the aether of her dreams.

 She grit her teeth in frustration.
 All that work... and for what?
 Even beyond the fastidiousness of her normal standards of quality, this was an abomination... not one shred of the magic she had imagined was in the mangled patches of fabric in front of her.
 It wasn’t what she had dreamt at all, nothing like...

 She couldn’t obsess over that again.
 Rarity shook her head in an attempt at clearing the image from her mind, but the white weaving glow persisted, tugging her eyelids closed and shimmering behind the curtain of her vision.

-Her hoof flew to the table in frustration – followed by a sharp shout, the pitch of her yell crackling at the height of Rarity’s range.
+Her hoof flew to the table in frustration – followed by a sharp shout, the pitch of her yell crackling at the height of her vocal range.

 She drew her hoof upward and gave a brief glance – a lone needle errantly placed was protruding from just a bit further upward along her leg.
 Wincing, her horn shone and withdrew the pointed piece of metal, and she rose the injured area to her mouth, sucking on it timidly in an attempt to ease the sting.
 Her eyes closed distractedly for a moment – when they opened, she was half way to the door.